shannonlee0/linked-list-visualizer/README.md

 2. **Error-Prone:** A small mistake can lead to student confusion.
 3. **Static:** Students can't "rewind" a whiteboard drawing to see what happened three steps ago.

-I built this tool to automate the "whiteboard experience", giving students a dynamic representation of how C++ code manipulates memory.
+I built this tool to automate the whiteboard experience, giving students a dynamic representation of how C++ code manipulates memory.

 ---